vuyombamba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. prints the 10 newest files
 13. creates unique words and prints them in a sorts them so they only display once
 14. Displays the line containing the word root from the /etc/passwd file
+15. counts the number of 'bin' in /etc/passwd